JopjeKnopje/WakeOnLan/README.md

 Aaaaaand upload.

 ## Features
-- Only responds to a specified client_id so no one else can turn on your pc
+- Only responds to a specified client_id so no one else can turn on your pc.

 ### Todo
-- [ ] Use something other than Telegram lol
+- [ ] Use something other than Telegram lol.
-- [ ] Add timer class instead of loose variables
+- [ ] Add timer class instead of loose variables.
-- [ ] Log declined commands to file
+- [ ] Log declined commands to file.
-- [ ] Add schematic
+- [ ] Add schematic.
-- [ ] Add photos
+- [ ] Add photos.